djaus2/BruceEckel.github.io/_posts/2014-12-05-a-heaping-helping-of-python-goodness.md

         for f in glob('*'):
             print "   ", f
 ```
 The program just visits each directory one level down from the current one and prints the contents.
+Notice that **old** is held through the **yield** and used to restore the old directory.

 Because of the simplicity of the **contextmanager** decorator, I'm going to be using **with** statements a lot more now.

 ## 3. Command-line Arguments with argparse ##

-In the past, I've tried to use **optparse** but it always ended up feeling too messy and complicated, so I'd just punt and pick the arguments off the command-line myself.
+In the past, I've tried to use **optparse** but it always ended up feeling too messy and complicated, so I'd just punt and pick the arguments off the command line myself.
 Apparently powers that be observed this happening enough that someone decided to create a simpler, better command-line parsing module.
 I finally reached for [argparse](http://pymotw.com/2/argparse/) this week, and I'm now a convert --- argument parsing has become easy, and I won't hesitate to put it into future programs.

 Here's a simple example that only uses optional flags, which can come in a single-hyphen short form or a double-hyphen long form: